taylorham/lint-staged/README.md

   [imagemin-lint-staged](https://github.com/tomchentw/imagemin-lint-staged) is a CLI tool designed for lint-staged usage with sensible defaults.

-  See more on [this blog post](https://medium.com/@tomchentw/imagemin-lint-staged-in-place-minify-the-images-before-adding-to-the-git-repo-5acda0b4c57e) for benefits of this approach.
+  See more on [this blog post](https://medium.com/@tomchentw/imagemin-lint-staged-in-place-minify-the-images-before-adding-to-the-git-repo-5acda0b4c57e) for the benefits of this approach.
 </details>